elerel/ms3-kiwi-lingo/README.md

 #### First Time User Stories
 ##### As a first time user:
--  I want to be able to fully understand the reasoning behind the site.
+-  I want to be able to fully understand what the site is about.
 -  I want to be able to navigate easily throughout the site.
 -  I want to be able to search for words and phrases commonly spoken in New Zealand.
 -  I want to be able to set up my own account and add my own words or phrases to the site.